AvePoint/cloud-api/docs/elements/general/customer app profile/create-auth-link-to-consent-app-for-customer.md

 ## URL Parameters

-This section describes the query parameters that can be added to the URL when sending a POST request.
+The following URL parameters are required when you send the POST request.

 | Parameter  | Description   | Type   | Required |
 | ---------- | ----------------------------- | ------ | -------- |